intel/opencl-intercept-layer/docs/kernel_isa_cpu.md

 application.
 Then, every time our application calls `clBuildProgram`, the Intercept Layer for OpenCL Applications will dump the program binary.

+NOTE: The control to dump program binaries to disassemble for Intel CPU devices is `DumpProgramBinaries`, which is different than the control to dump kernel ISA binaries to disassemble for Intel GPU devices!

 ### Disassembling Program Binaries

 For the Intel CPU device, the program binary is an ELF file.
 ELF files consist